fresha/strong_migrations/README.md

 ... tbd

 ## How to install
 The package can be installed by adding `strong_migrations` to your list of dependencies in `mix.exs` as follows.
+Also, it's worth adding an alias like: `ecto.migrate -> strong_migrations.migrate` and thanks to that you'll be sure that all migrations were checked before running.

 Update your `mix.exs`:
 ```elixir